isomerpages/moe-asrjc/pages/23rd International Elementz Fair (19 April 2022).md

 * Shortlisted teams can use their prototype to aid their presentation during the final judging.

-* If the innovation projects involve animals and birds, please adhere to the rules regarding the care and use of animals for scientific purposes, as published on the website of The Animal & Veterinary Service (AVS) at: https://www.nparks.gov.sg/avs/resources/legislation/animals-and-birds-act-chapter-7
+* If the research projects conducted involve animals and birds, please adhere to the rules regarding the care and use of animals for scientific purposes, as published on the website of The Animal & Veterinary Service (AVS) [here](https://www.nparks.gov.sg/avs/resources/legislation/animals-and-birds-act-chapter-7).

 * If the innovation projects involve vertebrate animals and/or potentially hazardous biological agents, they are most likely required to be reviewed and approved by the Scientific Review Committee (SRC) before experimentation.
 All proposed human research must be reviewed and approved by an Institutional Review Board (IRB) before experimentation begins.
 For more information, please visit https://www.science.edu.sg/docs/default-source/scs-documents/for-schools/ssef_2018_operational_guidelines_for_src_and_irb_2018.pdf